allonios/pypeliner/docs/what_is_pipeliner.rst

-A runner runs processors based on what's needed, for example if data is coming from a stream, then the runner will have to accept data from a stream and pass these to the processors and return the result, and then waits for the next batch and redo the previous steps (BaseStreamRunner is provided by pipeliner), or it might just wants to run the processors in a multiprocessing manner (coming soon).
+A runner runs processors based on what's needed, for example if data is coming from a stream, then the runner will have to accept data from a stream and pass these to the processors and return the result, and then waits for the next batch and redo the previous steps (BaseStreamRunner is provided by pypeliner), or it might just wants to run the processors in a multiprocessing manner (coming soon).